adm1nKirill/Animals_2/googletest-master/googlemock/docs/cook_book.md

 ```

 This means that A must occur before B and C, and C must occur before D. There's
-no restriction about the order other than these.
+no restriction about the order OTHER than these.

 ### Controlling When an Expectation Retires